SzarneckiP/Budget/README.md

-What did I do and used in app:
+What I done and used in app:
 - React-Redux,
 - Used Hooks,
 - Styled-Components,